Tang293618/Models-of-Structure-Prediction/README.md

   1. Once a certain structure is given, the value of its total potential energy can be predicted.

-  2. Once several structures with respect to a specific kind of molecular or crystal, no matter that substance is known or not, are generated, we can calculate the global minimal energy and consequently demonstrate the corresponding stable structure.
+  2. Once several structures with respect to a specific kind of molecular or crystal are generated, we can calculate the global minimal energy and consequently demonstrate the corresponding stable structure.